cosmos/cosmos-sdk/docs/ibc/custom.md

 developers (channels and ports), and describes how to define your own custom packets, and `IBCModule` callbacks.

-To have your module interact over IBC you must: bind to a port(s), define your own packet data (and optionally acknowledgement) structs as well as how to encode/decode them, and implement the `IBCModule` interface.
+To have your module interact over IBC you must: bind to a port(s), define your own packet data and acknolwedgement structs as well as how to encode/decode them, and implement the
+`IBCModule` interface.
 Below is a more detailed explanation of how to write an IBC application module correctly.